Documents Needed to Apply for Italian Dual Citizenship

 Assembling the Documents Needed for Italian Citizenship

 In order to ensure the best chance of approval, you should know the importance of accuracy with Italian dual citizenship required documents.
-In other words, even minor errors or inaccuracies can result in disapproval.
+In other words, even minor errors or inaccuracies will result in your application being rejected.

 With this in mind, vital records such as marriage, birth or death certificates must be provided in long-form only and bear the necessary seal of approval from the relevant registry office.
-What’s more, each document should include an ‘Apostille’ which is an official document that validates these documents.
+Additionally, each document should include an ‘Apostille’ which is an official document that validates these documents.

 Yes - you need a separate document to confirm the authenticity of your original documents.